Chapter 1: Elm: Constraints That Free You

 7 updatedUser = { user | name = "Grace" } -- Creates a new record

 The compiler makes mutation impossible.
 When you pass user to a function, you know it comes back unchanged.
-Not because you trust the function author.
-Not because code review caught it.
-But because the language doesn’t allow anything else.
-If you’ve ever used Rust, you know that the distinction between a variable and a mutable variable is an important one.
+Not because you trust the function author (that would be too brittle) but because the language prevents it.
+All mutation.
+If you’ve used Rust, you know the distinction between a variable and a mutable variable matters.
 In Elm, they’re all immutable.

-This immutability guarantee changes how you reason about code.
-In React, when state is wrong, you have to trace backward: Where was this set?
+In React, when state is wrong, you trace backward: where was this set?
 What changed it?
 Did something mutate it accidentally?

 In Elm, when state is wrong, you look at your update function.
 That’s it.
 That’s the only place state changes.
 If the state is wrong, the logic in update is wrong.
-No hidden mutations.
-No stale closures.
-No wondering if some other component changed something.
+No hidden mutations or stale closures.
+No wondering if some other component changed something, because it couldn’t possibly do so.

-At our production app (a 120k+ lines Elm codebase), we’ve had entire months with zero runtime exceptions in our Elm code.
-Not because we’re better developers than when we wrote TypeScript.
-But because the compiler catches those errors before the code runs.
+At my client’s production app (a 125k+ lines Elm codebase), we’ve had entire months with zero runtime exceptions originating from our Elm code2.

 An icon of a info-circle1